nakulgan/plywood-trino-requester/README.md

-# plywood-postgres-requester
+# plywood-trino-requester

-This is the [Postgres](http://www.postgresql.org/) requester making abstraction layer for [plywood](https://github.com/implydata/plywood).
+This is the [Trino](http://www.trino.io/) requester making abstraction layer for [plywood](https://github.com/implydata/plywood).

-Given a Postgres query and an optional context it return a Q promise that resolves to the data table.
+Given a Trino query and an optional context it return a Q promise that resolves to the data table.

 ## Installation

 To install run:

 ```
-npm install plywood-postgres-requester
+npm install plywood-trino-requester
 ```

 ## Usage